 Experience Optimization is the starting point for managing the Digital Employee Experience (DEX) in a company.
 See it as the perfect hub to gain visibility on the employees' experience and proactively improve it using a prioritized list of issues.

-Experience Optimization shows an overview of the current DEX scores, their distribution across groups of employees and the evolution of the overall DEX score over time.
+Experience Optimization shows an overview of the current DEX scores, their distribution across groups of employees and their evolution over time.

 Optimization Hub can be accessed using the Experience button located in the page header.
 That button only appears for specific users and access to that functionality is managed at the profile level.